lance-gg/lance/docs/MyFirstGame.md

 npm install
 ```

 You now have the basic directory structure of a game.
 Look around.
-The boilerplate includes an `dist/index.html` file, which will be served
-to the clients, and a `main.js` file, which is the entry point of the node.js server.
+The boilerplate includes a `dist/index.html` file, which will be served to the clients, and a `main.js` file, which is the entry point of the node.js server.
-The game code is inside the `src` directory, divided into
-sub-directories `client`, `server`, and `common`.
+The game code is inside the `src` directory, divided into sub-directories `client`, `server`, and `common`.

 Take a look at `webpack.config.js` which shows how the game is packaged, and `.babelrc` shows how the game loads the lance library.